openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 cohorts.

 You can design your course so that some students are given different content than others.
-You do this by creating content groups in Studio, and designating specific components in your course as visible only to one or more content groups.
+You do this by creating :ref:`content groups<About Content Groups>` in Studio, and designating specific components in your course as visible only to one or more content groups.
 Then, if you associate one or more cohorts with a content group, only the students in cohorts associated with that content group can see course content that you have designated for it.

 For more details about content groups, see :ref:`About Content Groups`.
 For an example of cohort-specific course content, see :ref:`Cohorted Courseware